RedisLabs/redislabs-docs/content/rs/networking/mdns.md

 ---
-Title: Client Prerequisites for mDNS
+Title: Client prerequisites for mDNS
 linkTitle: mDNS client prerequisites
-description:
+description: Requirements for using the mDNS protocol in development and testing environments.
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
-aliases: /rs/administering/installing-upgrading/configuring/mdns/
+aliases: [
+    /rs/administering/installing-upgrading/configuring/mdns/,
+    /rs/installing-upgrading/configuring/mdns,
+    /rs/networking/mdns/,
+]
 ---
 {{< note >}}
 mDNS is only supported for development and testing environments.
 {{< /note >}}

-If you choose to use the mDNS protocol when [you set the cluster name]({{< relref "/rs/installing-upgrading/configuring/cluster-dns/_index.md" >}}), make sure that the configurations and prerequisites for resolving database endpoints are met on the client machines.
+If you choose to use the mDNS protocol when [you set the cluster name]({{< relref "/rs/networking/cluster-dns/_index.md" >}}), make sure that the configurations and prerequisites for resolving database endpoints are met on the client machines.
 If you have [Replica Of]({{< relref "/rs/databases/import-export/replica-of.md" >}}) databases on the cluster, the configurations and prerequisites are also required for the Redis Enterprise Software nodes.